aidanmitchell/test/README.md

- “Change made in master branch”.
+ “Change made in dazzling_feature to provoke conflict”